 4. Pension and savings plans deductions and credits relate to the amounts thatyou can claim related to pension plans and savings income you report, contributions to the Canada Pension Plan, RRSPs and more.
 In particular, these can allow taxpayers to partially offset tax that would otherwise be payable on pension income.
 Pension plans include what you earned under your employer’s registered pension plans (RPP) and deferred profit sharing plans (DPSP, and some unregistered retirement plans.

 5. Employment Expenses and Credits involve amounts that you can claim related to employment.
 This includes union and professional dues, moving expenses, GST/HST paid to earn income, and employment insurance premiums.

-A lawyer at Kalfa Law is available to help you assess which deductions and credits apply to your situation, your eligibility, the amount allowable, and any exceptions.
+A lawyer at Kalfa Law Firm is available to help you assess which deductions and credits apply to your situation, your eligibility, the amount allowable, and any exceptions.
 Claiming all the allowable deductions and credits can help you save substantially on your tax liability.

 No—not for years ending in 2017 or later.

 You work hard for your money.
 We work hard for you to keep it ™ .